devmanorg/fiasko_bro/docs/source/advanced_usage.rst

     code_validator.validate(solution_repo=solution_repo, validator_token='min_max_challenge')

+If you wish to pass multiple tokens for certain repo, pass tokens as a list:

+    code_validator.validate(solution_repo=solution_repo, validator_token=['min_max_challenge', 'some_other_token'])

-The validator won't be executed for any other repository.
+The validator will be executed if atleast one token is a match.

 Blacklist/whitelists for validators
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^^